scaljeri/di-xxl/README.md

     });

-After registration they can be used as follows
+The `@Injectable` statements are directly executed, meaning that they are immediately available

     import {ID} from 'di-xxl';

     let bar = DI.get('bar', {params: [100]});
     bar.add(1); // -> 101

-TODO: Checkout the unit tests fixtures for more advanced use cases
+Checkout the unit tests fixtures [file](https://github.com/scaljeri/di-xxl/blob/master/test/fixtures/decorators.js) for more advanced use cases

 ### Inject into a constructor
 Ok, if you really really really have to do this you can of course do it ... yourself :)